 What is Psychopathy?

 Psychopathy is a personality disorder associated with characteristics such as guiltlessness, lack of empathy, manipulativeness, callousness, superficial charm, impulsivity and an inability to learn from experience.
 When we hear the word ‘psychopath’, historically most people would think about crazed serial killers (like Hannibal Lecter).
 More recently however, we’ve begun to hear more about psychopaths in the workplace.
-This post will consider what evidence there is that psychopaths are working within organisations and explore why they might come to be successful.
+This post will consider what evidence that there are psychopaths working within organisations and explore why they might come to be successful.

 There is good evidence that not all individuals who possess the core personality traits of psychopathy have been in contact with either the mental health or criminal justice services.
 Studies estimate that between 0.6 and 5% of the general population possess high levels of psychopathic traits.
 Some of these individuals are working within organisations, and they are often called workplace, organisational or corporate psychopaths.